vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <img src="images_zigbee/aqara_fp300.avif" alt="human Presence detection sensor" height="150px" style="margin-left:15px;float:right"/></a>
 The Aqara FP300 is a new battery powered motion sensor with PIR and mmWave radar sensor.
 It can detect up to 6 meters it also measures light, temperature and humidity.
+It can be configured with multiple zones where you can detect persons in.

 {{imgBasket}} Zigbee or Thread (Matter) - Aqara FP300
 <a href="https://amzn.to/48qWsyY#ad" target="_blank">(Amazon NL)</a>